 He also diagnosed her as suffering a progressive hearing loss in her left ear with little chance of recovery.

-At this time, Sister Sasagawa was in a state of extreme fatigue.
+At this time, Sr. Sasagawa was in a state of extreme fatigue.

 She was immediately hospitalized to receive a treatment and rest cure.